-There have been so many celebrated famous women in history, and they all make great role models to turn to on International Women’s Day and when wondering how to raise a strong girl.
+There have been so many celebrated famous women in history, and they all make great role models to turn to on International Women's Day and when wondering how to raise a strong girl (opens in new tab).
 And this last century has been no different, with a huge array of amazing women who broke it all; rules, barriers, hearts.
-And most importantly ‘the mould’ of what being a woman was always thought to be.
+And most importantly 'the mould' of what being a woman was always thought to be.

-Stephanie Lowe, Goodto.com’s Family Editor says; “Remembering women from the past, supporting women in the present and celebrating everything they did and are doing on every International Women’s Day is so important.
-Until full equality is present we – at the very least – need these days to shine a light on all that we do.
-I am committed to raising my son in such a way that he knows how to recognise and support strong and empowered women.”
+Stephanie Lowe (opens in new tab), Goodto.com's Family Editor says; "Remembering women from the past, supporting women in the present and celebrating everything they did and are doing on every International Women's Day is so important.
+Until full equality is present we - at the very least - need these days to shine a light on all that we do.
+I am committed to raising my son in such a way that he knows how to recognise and support strong and empowered women."

 So, from scientists and astronauts to athletes and singers, these 101 famous women in history continue to inspire and empower others, and ultimately are always redefining what it means to be a woman.Take a look through our very own curated list of the top 101 famous women in history.